Nam June Paik: Works

 During the New Year's Day celebration on January 1, 1984, he aired Good Morning, Mr. Orwell, a live link between WNET New York, Centre Pompidou Paris, and South Korea.
 With the participation of John Cage, Salvador Dalí, Laurie Anderson, Joseph Beuys, Merce Cunningham, Allen Ginsberg and Peter Orlovsky, George Plimpton, and other artists, Paik showed that George Orwell's Big Brother had not arrived.

 As the curator Suh Jinsuk has observed, after returning to Korea in 1984, Nam June Paik increasingly explored symbols of global exchange with Asia, such as the Silk Road and Eurasia.
 Moreover, as Paik became involved in Korea's art scene, he spearheaded projects that drew upon his connections with business and government circles in South Korea.
-Bye Bye Bye Kipling, a tape that mixed live events from Seoul, South Korea; Tokyo, Japan; and New York, USA, demonstrates this new phase in Paik's practice.
-Broadcast on the occasion of the Asia Games in Seoul, Bye Bye Kipling's title referenced a poem by Rudyard Kipling, “East is East, and West is West, and never the twain shall meet,” as it fostered collaborations such as between the American artist Keith Haring and the Japan-based fashion designer Issey Miyake.
-As curator Lee Sooyon has argued, Bye Bye Kipling also contributed to the Korea government’s agendas of “the advancement and internationalization of culture” by bringing together video sketches of shaman rituals and Korean drum dancers with Seoul’s “economic miracle” and the bustling business of Namdaemun Market.
+Bye Bye Kipling, a tape that mixed live events from Seoul, South Korea; Tokyo, Japan; and New York, USA, demonstrates this new phase in Paik's practice.
+Broadcast on the occasion of the Asia Games in Seoul, Bye Bye Kipling's title referenced a poem by Rudyard Kipling, "East is East, and West is West, and never the twain shall meet," as it fostered collaborations such as between the American artist Keith Haring and the Japan-based fashion designer Issey Miyake.
+As curator Lee Sooyon has argued, Bye Bye Kipling also contributed to the Korea government's agendas of "the advancement and internationalization of culture" by bringing together video sketches of shaman rituals and Korean drum dancers with Seoul's "economic miracle" and the bustling business of Namdaemun Market.

-Two years later, in 1988 Paik installed The More the Better in the atrium of the National Museum of Modern and Contemporary Art, Gwacheon.
+In 1988, Paik installed The More, The Better in the atrium of the National Museum of Modern and Contemporary Art, Gwacheon.
 A giant tower, the work is made of 1003 monitors—a number that references October 3 as the day of Korea was founded by Dangun, according to legend.
-The More the Better appears prominently in Paik's 1988 broadcast Wrap Around the World, which was made for the Seoul Olympics.
+The More, The Better appears prominently in Paik's 1988 satellite broadcast Wrap Around the World, which was made for the Seoul Olympics.
+The same year, he unveiled Metrobot, his largest statue and his first outdoor installation, at the Contemporary Arts Center in Cincinnati.

 For the German pavilion at the 1993 Venice Biennale, Paik created an array of robot sculptures of historic figures, such as Catherine the Great and the legendary founder of Korea, Dangun, so as to emphasize the connections between Europe and Asia.

 Paik's 1995 piece Electronic Superhighway: Continental U.S., Alaska, Hawaii, is on permanent display at the Lincoln Gallery of the Smithsonian American Art Museum.

 Paik was known for making robots out of television sets.
 These were constructed using pieces of wire and metal, but later Paik used parts from radio and television sets.